mgl-uhou/mgl-uhou/README.md

 ###

 - Backend Developer
+- Android Developer
 - Student
-- Looking for a first job or internship
+- Looking for a opportunity as a developer

 ###